arogozhnikov/arogozhnikov.github.io/_posts/2015-11-29-using-fortran-from-python.markdown

 * 1-based indexing parameters. <br />
   In fortran enumeration goes from 1 by default, but you can change it for all arrays, for the exception of assumed-shape parameters
+  (and assumed-shape parameters are the most convenient way to interface with python)
 * pointers cannot be set to allocatable arrays, which seems to be artificial limitation
 * slow casting - you cannot convert int64[:] to int8[:], because such operations are forbidden.
   (however, you can use transfer, but this is copying, not casting)